 Online LSAT Course

-- The complete five-volume set of TestMasters coursebooks delivered free via courier, including access to all previously released LSAT questions (over 6500 total)
+- The complete set of TestMasters coursebooks delivered free via courier, including licensed use of over 7,500 real LSAT questions

 - Access to TestMasters’ copyrighted methods and techniques